ratoru/dotfiles/README.md

 ### Fonts & Themes

 - [Meslo Nerd Font](https://github.com/romkatv/powerlevel10k/blob/master/font.md) or [Iosevka](https://github.com/be5invis/Iosevka/tree/v30.3.3).
 To use Iosevka, go to the repo, pick the font variant you like (e.g. SS14), and download the term variant.
-In iTerm use a Nerd Font like Meslo for non ascii characters.
+In iTerm pick the Extended variant and use a Nerd Font like Meslo for non ascii characters.
 - [Snazzy Terminal Theme](https://github.com/sindresorhus/iterm2-snazzy)

 ### Environments